Executive Board of Directors

 Prior to innkeeping, Frank, as a Clinical Laboratory Scientist, has held various senior management positions in health care management within the clinical laboratory sector.
 He has a Master of Science and a Master of Business Administration.

-Michael Kadel – Interim CEO
+Michael Kadel – Member at Large

 Pat Kendall – Member at Large